sujaltv/ddpw/docs/docs/quickstart/examples.rst

 Evaluation
 ^^^^^^^^^^

-Custom evaluation metrics may be defined.
+Custom :class:`evaulation metrics <ddpw.EvalMetrics>` may be defined.
 The following example shows evaluation of a saved model.

 .. code-block:: python
-    :linenos:

     from ddpw import DDPWrapper, Platform